aleen42/PersonalWiki/Programming/JavaScript/data_structure/bt_bst/bt_bst.md

 </p>

 The top node of a tree is called the **root** node.
 If a node is connected t other nodes below it, the preceding node is called the **parent** node, while the following one is called the **child** node.
 A ndoe without any child nodes is called a **leaf** node.

+There is a special type of trees, called **binary trees**, restricting the number of child nodes to no more than two.